Argostoli cruise port - Kefalonia, Greece

 Getting Around Argostoli and Kefalonia

-• There is a local bus connecting Lassi and Argostoli and it runs approx. every 30 minutes.
-You will get off at “Makris Gialos” or “Platis Gialos” stops in Lassi, from where you can walk to the beach.
-The ride takes around 10 minutes each way.
-Check the Kefalonia bus timetables
+You can get off at the “Makris Gialos” or “Platis Gialos” stops, both close to the sand.
+The ride takes about 10 minutes each way.
+Always check the updated Kefalonia bus timetables

 Kefalonia buses